agungTuanany/NodeJS_course_by_maximillian/chapter-4_working_with_express/README.md

 different files and `import` it when in needed to use.
 ExpressJS give developer a pretty nice way of **outsourcing** `routing` into other files.

-Therefore u make in root folder a new folder named as `./routes/`;It's a convention that developer put `routing` related code into separate folder, so your code that should execute for different `path` and `http methods`.
+Therefore you make in root folder a new folder named as `./routes/`; It's a convention that developer put `routing` related code into separate folder, so your code that should execute for different `path` and `http methods`.